 I started using makeup wipes last year after realising how well they work at removing a full face of makeup.
 My skin started to feel a bit dry recently, which led me to try out a new brand of makeup wipes, the Neutrogena Hydro Boost Facial Wipes and I instantly loved them.
 They’re the perfect thing your skin needs after a long day of wearing makeup because they’re so soothing, hydrating and they leave your skin feeling refreshed.
 You get 25 wipes in one of these packets, but you really only need one makeup wipe to remove a full face of makeup, including mascara and eyeliner (which is usually a struggle to get off) so for me, this makes them worth the R99.95.

 Ever since the makeup world fell in love with the Becca x Jaclyn Hill Champagne Pop Shimmering Skin Perfector, there’s a few of us who’ve been on the look out for a cheaper dupe, and the L.A.
 Girl Strobe Lite Strobing Powder in 80 W is one that comes very close to it.
 This highlighter costs R149 at Dischem, yet it still gives you the Champagne Pop glow (even the packaging looks good in direct sunlight).
 So I would definitely recommend it to those of you who aren’t willing to spend that much on a highlighter.
-If you live in Botswana, @lets_makeup_bw on Instagram is another place you could buy it from.

 I’m surprised that I haven’t gotten around to featuring this palette on my blog yet because it’s definitely been one of my most used products since January.
 I purchased the Huda Beauty Textured Shadows Palette – Rose Gold Edition a while ago for £56, and haven’t even wanted to use another palette since because of the great colours within this palette.
 (When an eyeshadow palette makes you feel like you’re neglecting your other palettes, you know it was worth your money.)